Information We May Collect About You

 We may receive personal information about you from third parties, which may include parties who provide this information in fulfilment of a legal obligation or representatives you have authorised to act on your behalf.
-Any information we receive about you from these third parties will only be processed for the purposes described under “How we will we use the information about you” section below.
+Any information we receive about you from these third parties will only be processed for the purposes described under “How will we use the information about you?” section below.

 How we will use the information about you

 We may process the information we collect about you:

 - for the purposes of issuing, administering and recording ERA Licences; administering and recording declarations from educational establishments stating they do not require an ERA Licence; and generally for managing the ERA Licensing scheme (“Licence Data”).
 This includes contacting you to request information from you (such as pupil or student numbers), to provide you with information you have requested about ERA and the ERA Licence, to respond to your queries and to keep a record of communications with you.
 The information we may process for these purposes includes your name, title, employer, email address, office address and phone number.
 The Licence Data may be provided by you, your employer or, in rare cases, by third parties.
 The lawful basis for processing an ERA Licence is the performance of a contract between you or the organisation by whom you are employed and ERA and/or taking steps to enter into such a contract.
 The lawful basis for processing a declaration and/or taking steps to enter into such a declaration is the legitimate interests of our business;